-Should you have any questions about this brochure, do not hesitate to contact our office by visiting http://ag.ky.gov or by calling (502) 696-5300.
+In addition, you'll find the guide incorporates and explains recent statutory changes to the Acts.
+Should you have any questions about the information contained within these pages, do not hesitate to contact our office by visiting http://ag.ky.gov or by calling (502) 696-5300.